Welcome to Special Needs In My City.

 History of Special Needs In My City (SNIMC):

 SNIMC was established in April 2013 by Meena Tadimeti, a special needs parent in Modesto, California.
 After relocating to Modesto in 2009, Meena quickly realized that raising a child with multiple developmental challenges (Cerebral Palsy and Microcephaly) in a smaller town, with fewer resources was going to be even more difficult on the entire family.
 Compounding this situation was not having a parent network to rely on to navigate special education.
 With only minimal community resources and no socialization opportunities or supports for her child, it was increasingly difficult to improve her daughter’s well-being.

 The tipping point came when her daughter, Divya, then 7 years old cried and said, ” I want a friend”.
 Meena felt frustrated and helpless with not being able to help her daughter have social play with her peers.
 She knew she had to act fast not just for her family but for countless of other parents in her community that were also experiencing such disheartening realities with their children.
 On that day, she decided she was going to change how special needs parents across communities get their information in a much faster and easier way than what existed in her community.
-Using her personal savings and financial support from her husband, and applying her years of marketing, technology skills and management experience founded Special Needs In My City, a one-stop online resource for special needs families across communities. (snimc.org)
+Using her personal savings and financial support from her husband, and applying her years of marketing, technology skills and management experience founded Special Needs In My City, a one-stop online resource for special needs families across Central Valley communities in Northern California. (snimc.org)

 In 2017, after four years and with over five hundred parent members onboard and a small team of incredible volunteers, Meena decided to convert SNIMC from a private-led entity to a 501c3 nonprofit entity to expand and sustain the organization financially.

 If you are a parent or a caregiver to a individual with special needs, please join our active and loving parent support group to feel supported, belonged and included on this special needs journey.